Pin Grading System

 • one or two small areas that may have been miscolored but does not affect the design as a whole

-• plating burns and other imperfections on the front and/or sides of the pin
+• minimal tarnishing/oxidation and/or other imperfections on the plating on the front and/or sides of the pin

 • metal flecks/dust, and other small manufacturing residue

 As a general rule, as long as the flaw does not affect or alter 1.
-The face, and 2. the overall look of the entire pin greatly, it is considered Class A.
+The face, and 2. the overall look of the entire pin greatly, it is considered A Grade/Standard or Midgrade.

-Since my designs are very detailed, the chances of having flaws are higher than most if past experiences are anything to go by.
+Since my designs are very detailed, the chances of having flaws are higher than normal.

 Pins that fall under this criteria have more noticeable flaws/imperfections.
-They have a wider spectrum that sometimes edge very closely to the Class A/Standard criteria or Seconds.
-While these pins are not as perfect, they're still very much wearable and are typically used for "play" rather than display.
+They have a wider spectrum that fall short of Midgrades and edge closely to Seconds.
+While these pins are not as perfect, they're still very much presentable and are typically used for "play" rather than display.
 Some collectors prefer to buy Class B pins as these flaws give them character; “battle scars”, if you will.
-These include:
+These include, but not limited to:

 • moderate scratches/nicks/scuffing/marks/gouges on the metal and/or enamel